Perspective for April 2025

 The Parable of the Talents, (Matthew 25:14–30),is a Biblical story of a business owner going on a journey and leaving his staff in charge to both manage the business in his absence, and invest the monetary gifts given to each of them before he left.

-On face value, the story sounds transactional, but the context can be applied to any area of our lives.
+.On face value, the story sounds transactional, but the context can be applied to any area of our lives.

 God says, he knew us before we were even in our mother’s womb.
 He ordained us and sent us into the world with purpose.
 Yet many of us drift for years, landing by default in places we should not be.
-Never getting a revelation of our “Gifts or purpose.”

 We must first however recognize that one gift and help our children recognize theirs also.

-Many years ago I came across a book by Marian Wright Edelman, the Founder and President of the Children’s Defense Fund,an advocacy organization for children.
+Many years ago I came across a book by Marian Wright Edelman, the Founder and President of the Children’s Defense Fund.
+An advocacy organization for children.

-The book’s title is “The measure of our success: a letter to my children and yours,” It contains life lessons she learned along the way.
+It contains life lessons she learned along the way.
 Although I was not a parent at the time, the book title and content spoke to my spirit.
 I thought it was both beautiful and extraordinarily thoughtful for a mother to write these letters of love and wisdom to her children.

-The Enotes summary of Marian’s book states that “she believes that we as adults are responsible — especially parents, educators, and religious leaders — to ensure that children “hear what we have learned from the lessons of life and. . .Hear over and over that we love them and that they are not alone.”
+The Denotes summary of Mrs Edelman’s book states that “she believes that we as adults are responsible — especially parents, educators, and religious leaders — to ensure that children “hear what we have learned from the lessons of life and. . .Hear over and over that we love them and that they are not alone.”
 In THE MEASURE OF OUR SUCCESS, Edelman offers the fruits of her own learning.
 Character, self-discipline, determination, attitude, and service are the substance of life, she says, and race and gender are only “shadows.”
 She especially emphasizes service, calling it “the rent we pay for living.”

 Hence back to the Bible and the Parable of the Talents, as God asks us the question: “What have you done with what I have given you?
-What have you done with the children, the education, the life, the purpose, the gifts…, that I have given you?.

-What seeds have we sown into the foundation of our children’s future
+What seeds have we sown into the foundation of our children’s future?

-Like George Washington Carver, Corrie Ten Boom, Nelson Mandela, Mother Theresa, Ben Carson, Martha Stewart, Harriet Tubman and many others, we too have that one powerful gift manifesting through the force and humility of our experience.
-It is a gift given to us with the expectation and mandate to use, share and give back with a profitable return.
+Like George Washington Carver, (gift of knowledge in agriculture), Corrie Ten Boom, (gift of faith) Nelson Mandela, (gift of leadership), Mother Theresa, (gift of servitude), Ben Carson, (gift of knowledge in medicine), Martha Stewart, (gift of extraordinary creativity), Harriet Tubman, (gift of courage), and many others like them, we too have that one powerful gift manifesting through the force and humility of our experience and God at work in us.

 George Washington Carver was born a slave, Guided by God, in the 1900’s he used his gift of understanding, expanded his knowledge, and created 300 ways to use the peanut.
-He also became a prolifc artist, college educator, chemist, botanist.
-He turned the peanut into a crop that helped save the South’s farming economy.
+He also became a prolific artist, college educator, chemist, botanist.
+He turned peanut into a crop that helped save the South’s farming economy.

 Read More: